Applying to the Research Program

 You must be able to commit full time to our program.
 All students are required to attend each day of the program and are required to train for the full day.
 You will not be allowed to take time off during the work week for family vacations, college visits or other appointments.

 Students are required to participate in the research experience Monday through Friday for seven weeks.
 Schedules are eight hours per day for a total of 40 hours per week.

 No. The program is a short-term experience and students will not be allowed to take time off for vacation.
 In an emergency, students who need to take at most one to two days off will be required to make up that time during the program.
 These arrangements are not guaranteed.
 Any requests will be handled on a case-by-case basis.

 Yes.
 Dress code requirements are meant to ensure safety in the laboratories.
-For research internships, the dress code is long pants (no shorts, capris, or skirts), closed toe shoes (no sandals), and long hair secured in a ponytail.
+For research experiences, the dress code is long pants (no shorts, capris, or skirts), closed toe shoes (no sandals), and long hair secured in a ponytail.
 In addition, there are a few days when all interns will be required to wear business attire for formal presentations.
 This information will be provided in detail to interns accepted into the program.

-While 2017 events have not been confirmed yet, events in previous years have included restaurant nights, tours of Niagara Falls and Buffalo Bisons minor league baseball games.
+While 2023 events have not been confirmed yet, events in previous years have included a trip to Darien Lake, a tour of Niagara Falls and a Buffalo Bisons minor league baseball game.